-I am currently conducting a UX research project entitled “Helping Design: Building Digital Capacities Within Non-Profits.”
-This study is being conducted via my participation in the Engagement and Outreach Scholars Academy at East Carolina University.
+I am currently in phase 2 of a UX research project entitled “Helping Design: Building Digital Capacities Within Non-Profits.”

 The purpose of this study is threefold:

 The project employs a participatory action research methodology.
 Data sources will include focus groups, interviews, and deliverables produced by participants (content strategy guides, social media plans, webpage content, etc.), who will be invited to collaborate in the creation of free educational opportunities to train them in effective content strategy.
 This study is an effort to build new models for helping non-profits develop effective content strategies.